 Fireplaces and Wood Stoves

-These are basically radiators powered by burning wood natural gas or propane.
-Do not use anything for fuel not recommended by the manufacturer.
+These are basically radiators powered by burning wood, natural gas or propane.
+NOTE: Do not use anything for fuel not recommended by the manufacturer.
 Only use if you have functional smoke and CO alarms in the home.

 Pellet or wood burning stoves: These are the most efficient generators of heat from the wood burning platform.
 These metal boxes radiate heat spherically in all directions.
 Another key to efficiency is the ability to meter combustion air to the firebox in a way that allows control over the rate of burn.
 With pellet stoves all this is true plus you can also meter the speed of the fuel (wood pellets) being fed into the firebox.
 This allows for fine tuning the burn rate to match the need of the situation.